Originate/exosphere/exo-add/README.md

-# "exo add" command
+# "exo create" command

-This repo contains the code for the "exo add" command.
+This repo contains the code for the "exo create" command.
 This is part of the [Exosphere SDK](https://github.com/Originate/exosphere-sdk)